UjasAdepal/BristolBot-AI-tutor-for-University-of-Bristol-Students/README.md

 If you're a student or researcher working on educational AI or RAG systems, feel free to open a discussion or get in touch.

 ---

-## 📜 License

-MIT License.
-See `LICENSE.md` for details.

-- A LaTeX-formatted version for your thesis
-- Or to include links to your architecture diagrams automatically

-Happy shipping! 🚀